To prevent animal homelessness in our community and provide care and assistance to animals in need

 While these numbers summarize what we do, our animals are never numbers to us – they are individual stories of hope, compassion and love.

 *Adoption Conversion Rate is all incoming pets who are adopted into loving homes.
-This excludes wildlife intake numbers, as these animals cannot be adopted.

 100% OF CONTRIBUTIONS ARE RETAINED BY OUR ORGANIZATION.
 A COPY OF THE OFFICIAL REGISTRATION (REGISTRATION NUMBER SC-01422) AND FINANCIAL INFORMATION MAY BE OBTAINED FROM THE DIVISION OF CONSUMER SERVICES BY CALLING TOLL-FREE 1-800-435-7352 WITHIN THE STATE OR VISIT 800HELPFLA.com.
 REGISTRATION DOES NOT IMPLY ENDORSEMENT, APPROVAL, OR RECOMMENDATION BY THE STATE.
 HSP DOES NOT USE PROFESSIONAL SOLICITORS.